TimKirathe/quote-creator-angular/README.md

 ##### Setup Instructions and Installation

-- Fork this repository into your own using the link: ``
+- Fork this repository into your own.
+- Next, clone the remote repository into your local one using: `git clone https://github.com/TimKirathe/quote-creator-angular.git`.
+- You can now access all the code by opening the `create-quotes` directory in your favorite text-editor.
+- Once navigated to the `create-quotes directory`, run the command `ng serve --open` to deploy the application on a live server.

 ## Development